 A fluoroscope is used to determine the best site for the medication.
 Therefore, the first injection is that of a contrast dye that facilitates fluoroscopy.
 Once the correct site has been chosen, the doctor injects a combination of medications that include an anesthetic, an anti-inflammatory, and a saline solution.

-Some patients require a few minutes of monitored recovery time.
-Patients typically return home the next day.
+Patients will require a few minutes of monitored recovery time.
 Doctors may recommend patients avoid driving or stressful activity for at least for 24 hours.
 Patients can return to normal activity thereafter, as they see fit.

 In the moments immediately following injection, patients may experience a warm, tingling sensation in the arms and hands.
 Nasal congestion, bloodshot and droopy eyes, and temporary hoarseness are expected.
 These side effects generally wear off after a few hours.